-No. An account allows you to manage the recurring order.
-There’s no way to do that without creating a password-protected account.
+No. An account allows you to manage your recurring order.
+There is no way to do that without creating a password-protected account.

 How do I deal with heating or cooling on recurring orders?

 We understand shipments need temperature control sometimes, but not others.
-The best way to handle temperature control is to add it to your recurring order even if you don’t need it right now, and leave it in place.
+The best way to handle temperature control is to add it to your recurring order even if you don’t need it right now.
 Whenever we see temperature control on a recurring order, we check the destination temp and forecast.
-If heating or cooling is required, we add it to the shipment and you’re all set.
+If heating or cooling is required, we add it to the shipment, and you’re all set.
 If it’s not needed, we issue a refund and ship the order without it.
 When the order recurs, we will check again, and so on.